Mountain Laurel (Kalmia Latifolia)

 Mt.
 Cuba, Delaware of the Lammot du Pont Copelands

-The Brandywine Conservancy, Chadds Ford, Pennsylvania was established through the agency of George A. Weymouth, a member of the du Pont family.
+The Brandywine Conservancy, Chadds Ford, Pennsylvania, established through the agency of George A. Weymouth, a member of the du Pont family.

-The mountain laurel, an evergreen bush, native of the Piedmont of the eastern US, has been the state flower of the Commonwealth of Pennsylvania since the early 1930s.
+The mountain laurel, an evergreen bush, native to the Piedmont of the eastern US, has been the state flower of the Commonwealth of Pennsylvania since the early 1930s.

 Mountain laurel at the Metropolitan Museum of Art in late May, 2017

 Related distantly to the rhododendron family, poisonous in all its parts to humans and several other animals, it has complex and spectacular flowers.

 Equally complex but not wholly understood, is its multi-year life cycle.

 Famously fussy about the ground and community in which it grows, and the spacing of other plants around it, its leaves have been spotted for some years in south-eastern Pennsylvania.